Tomislav Vlašić: Medjugorje phenomenon

-On 2 September 1984 Vlašić was transferred to Vitina.
+On 2 September 1984, Vlašić was transferred to Vitina.
 He wrote to a friend in the Vatican the following year, complaining about the bishop of Mostar, “It would be necessary to get all the others involved (intellectuals, theologians, bishops, cardinals...).
 We have to admit that Satan can also work through the structures of the Church.”

 New age leader

 In 1987, Vlašić left Herzegovina for Parma, Italy, where he established a New age community "Queen of Peace – Totally Yours – to Jesus through Mary", together with his partner Agnes Heupel, a German, who claimed to be healed by Our Lady of Medjugorje.
 Vlašić claimed the community was established with the approval from Our Lady, for which he got the confirmation from Marija Pavlović, one of the alleged seers.
-Pavlović was a member of Vlašić's community since February 1988, but retracted the approval from Our Lady in July 1988, claiming she never received such a message from the Madonna.
-Vlašić stopped being a member of the Franciscan Province of Herzegovina since he established his own community in 1987.
+Pavlović was a member of Vlašić's community since February 1988, but retracted the approval from Our Lady in July 1988, claiming she never received such a message from the Virgin Mary.
+Vlašić ceased being a member of the Franciscan Province of Herzegovina after establishing his own community in 1987.

 That same year, the bishop of Parma ordered the association to close.
 However, Vlašić founded houses of the association in four other dioceses, including at Medjugorje, with the help of laywoman Stefania Caterina.
 Caterina became the deputy head of the association.
 In 1992, Vlašić joined the Franciscan Province of Abruzzo.

 In 2005, Vlašić founded a society of believers inspired by the Medjugorje apparitions.
-His society gained permission from the Bishop of Brescia Giulio Sanguineti to open its headquarters in Gheda near Brescia.
-However, Vlašić states that this society, called "The Fortress of the Impeccable" wasn't established by himself, but by other people keen on spreading his work.
+His society obtained permission from the Bishop of Brescia, Giulio Sanguineti, to open its headquarters in Ghedi, near Brescia.
+However, Vlašić states that this society, called "The Fortress of the Impeccable", wasn't established by him, but by other people keen on spreading his work.

 In 2008, the Congregation for the Doctrine of the Faith (CDF) informed Vlašić that he was under investigation "for the diffusion of dubious doctrine, manipulation of consciences, suspect mysticism, disobedience towards legitimately issued orders" and charges of sexual misconduct ("contra sextum") and ordered him to stay at a Franciscan monastery in Lombardy, take a course of theological and spiritual formation, not have contact with the "Queen of Peace..." association, not get involved in juridical contracts or acts of administration, and not engage in preaching, spiritual direction, public statements, or performing the sacrament of confession, under pain of incurring the penalty of automatic interdict.
 In May 2008, CDF informed Bishop Ratko Perić of Mostar that Vlašić had incurred the penalty of automatic interdict.
-Father Tomislav Vlasic was subsequently laicised by Pope Benedict XVI.
+Father Tomislav Vlašić was subsequently laicised by Pope Benedict XVI.